hpsfoundation/foundation/charter.md

 -	(e) Vacancies: In the event of a vacancy due to an End User TAB member's employer ceasing to be an End User Participant, the End User TAB shall decide when to fill the vacancy and whether to fill the vacancy by election or invitation.
 In the event of a vacancy due to to an individual's resignation, removal, or changing employers, the End User Participant that employed such individual at the time they were elected may designate a replacement.
 For the sake of continuity, in the event an individual serving on the End User TAB leaves their employer for another employer who is also an End User Participant, the remaining non-conflicted End User TAB members may, by majority vote, increase the size of the End User TAB and invite the individual to remain on the End User TAB for a duration no longer than their original term; such individual continuing to serve shall be in addition to (not in lieu of) the individual's prior employer's right to designate a replacement.

 -	(f) Alternates: Any End User Participant with an employee serving on the End User TAB may designate an alternate who may (a) attend meetings in listen-only mode when the primary representative is present and (b) speak and vote at meetings when the primary representative is not present.
-The TOC may also designate an alternate (who must be employed by an End User Participant) in addition to the End User TAB member(s) the TOC appoints in accordance with Section 8(d)(iv) of this charter.
+The TAC may also designate an alternate (who must be employed by an End User Participant) in addition to the End User TAB member(s) the TAC appoints in accordance with Section 8(d)(iv) of this charter.

 -	(g) Eligibility and Criteria: